Size –1 Bedroom • 1 Bathroom 1 Bath • Sleeps 1-3

 Winter or Severe Weather

-We do shut down the running water during the winter to prevent the pipes from freezing.
+We do shut down the running water during the winter to prevent the pipes from freezing, typically from Nov-ish thru March-ish.
 We will provide guests with 5 gallon drinking water jugs with a dispenser to use, and the toilet still has water to flush.
 However the bidet, kitchen faucet, and shower will not be running.
 Most guests wouldn’t be showering in the cold anyway, we suggest just bringing some bathing wipes (glampers love the scrubbz brand) they leave you feeling very fresh and clean!
 And for hot water guests can heat up water very quickly in a kettle on the cooktop.
 All part of a true off-grid experience!

 Our driveway and the area in general may be impassible during winter weather and we recommend snow tires, snow chains, and/or 4x4 during the winter months due to ice.
 Please purchase the travel insurance at checkout if you will be booking a stay with us during the winter in case you cannot make the trip due to weather related issues.
 If you are worried about any other weather related events, we suggest you purchase the travel insurance at checkout as well.